 Two V-loc sutures tied together were used for UVA.
-For the posterior plate, the first suture was started in the bladder neck from outside-in at the 6 o'clock position, then into the urethra from inside-out at 6 o'clock.
-A running suture is then completed on both sides until both meet in the 12 o'clock position where the 2 sutures were tied together.
-Fellows usually start with the anterior plate and as they progress through the fellowship they start performing more of the posterior plate.
+For the posterior plate, the first suture was started in the bladder neck from outside-in at the six o'clock position, then into the urethra from inside-out at six o'clock.
+A running suture was then completed on both sides until both met in the 12 o'clock position, where the two sutures were tied together.
+Fellows usually start with the anterior plate and, as they progress through the fellowship, start performing more of the posterior plate.